 - Demonstrate professional ethical and legal principles of surgical technology practice.

 Our program includes a 270-clock-hour externship at an MCC-affiliated clinical site and is required for program completion.

 According to the Bureau of Labor Statistics, 12% job growth is projected from 2016–2026.

 Graduates may secure jobs in labor or delivery departments, inpatient/outpatient surgery centers, hospital surgery departments, physicians’ offices and central supply departments.
 Check out job listings in the Chicagoland area for surgical technologists on Indeed, Career Builder and Monster.com.

-- Be eligible to sit for national certification to become a Certified Sterile Processing Tech through the Certification Board for Sterile Processing and Distribution (CBSPD)
+- Certified Sterile Processing Tech through the Certification Board for Sterile Processing and Distribution (CBSPD)